aws/awsui-documentation/components/tag-editor.md

 # Tag editor (TagEditor)

 An extension of the attribute editor built with integrated logic.
-It enables users to create, edit, or delete resource tags.
+With the tag editor, users can create, edit, or delete resource tags.